 Of course we can ask the same questions of ourselves.
 Did we choose to grow here?
 Many people speculate about that and some believe they know the answer.
 They believe we choose our parents, economic status, country and so on.
-I’m not wedded to any answer I am more interested exploring some of the ideas and what they might mean, what light they might shine on life.
+I don’t claim to know.
+I don’t really care.
+I’m not wedded to any answer.
+I am more interested exploring ideas and what they might mean, what light they might shine on life.

 So like the little tree we find ourselves alive and living.
 Like the tree we have to get on with it.

-However, it seems that unlike the tree, we humans make meaning out of what happens to us and this becomes the filter through which we then view the world.
+However, it seems that perhaps unlike the tree, we humans make meaning out of what happens to us.
+This becomes the filter through which we then view the world.
 At times this filter, our perceptions, can make it very hard to just get on with it.
-We ruminate over the past and worry away about the future making it a challenge to actually be here in the lives we have.
+We ruminate over the past and worry away about the future.
+This makes it a challenge to actually be here in the lives we have.